meliov/AutomobilePartsShop/parts_shop_fe/README.md

-# E-Comm Shop
+# Auto-Parts Shop Shop

-This project is a simple client application for an e-commerce platform, built using the Quasar Framework and Vue 3.
+This project is a simple client application for an Auto-Parts Shop platform, built using the Quasar Framework and Vue 3.
 It forms the API layer of a three-tier system, providing a modern, responsive, and user-friendly interface for managing products and their categories.
 This client app ensures efficient interaction with the backend API and delivers a seamless shopping experience. 🚀 [Live Demo](https://shop.nenadbursac.com)

 ## Backend

-The backend for this application is built using the Gin framework in Go.
-It provides a simple API for managing products and their categories.
-Repository can be found at: [E-commerce Platform API](https://github.com/nbursa/e-comm-api)

 ## Features